retail-cortex/skills/docs/packages.md

 ## 3. `packages/validator`

-The `validator` package implements a 5-point SDLC audit scanner that inspects skills for compliance with agentskills.io specifications, security rules, and testing standards.
+The `validator` package implements a 5-point SDLC audit scanner that inspects skills for compliance with the Enterprise AI Agent Skills Specification, security rules, and testing standards.

 ### Key Capabilities